A windmill in the process of being built in Canada near Lake Huron just east of Highway 21

 Automobiles and their fuel.

 My car was a 2000 Ford Contour with the Compressed Natural Gas option (a.k.a.
-FlexFuel option).
-These were only sold through fleet sales since they were built in response to a congressional act requiring half of every fleet in America to be using alternate fuel vehicles before the end of 2000...........oops, I guess someone in Congress forgot to see about enforcing that one.
+FlexFuel option, supporting both gasoline and CNG).
+These were only sold through fleet sales since they were built in response to a congressional act requiring half of every fleet in America to be using alternate fuel vehicles before the end of 2000...........oops, I guess someone in Congress forgot to see about enforcement on that one.
 The lucky automobile manufacturers still got stuck with a multi-million dollar bill for the design, development, and production facilities for these cars of which they sold only a handful.
 The last production year of the Natural Gas Contour was 2000; about 2,000 cars were ordered, less than a month’s production.
 Where were all the environmentalists?
 The Ford Contour is no longer manufactured.
 Currently the only CNG production car that I know of is the Honda Civic.
 It is dedicated, not FlexFuel, so unless you install a home fueling pump this car may not be for you.
 Check out www.cngnow.com for a completely biased opinion. :-)

 The Last Chapter